Arunprakash-A/Arunprakash-a.github.io/_posts/2023-12-22-EmergenceOfLLMs.md

 </p>

 <b>Important:</b> <br>
   If we scale the dataset size, we have to scale the model size and compute size <b>appropriately</b>.
 For example, if we train a smaller model on a bigger dataset for a longer time, it won't scale the performance.
-If we increase the model by $8\times$, then we have to increase the dataset size $5\times$.
+If we increase the model by $8\times$, then we have to increase the dataset size $5\times$ (Chinchilla differs in this).
 The figure below shows the smooth performance as we scale these factors

 <p align="center">
  <img align="center" src="https://drive.google.com/uc?export=view&id=1dWIA4qg7mH1-7LGkpYd0HyQ69_IxxNIG" >